 I was interested to dig deeper—so when Anthe Mitrakos of Portes Magazine put me in touch with two brothers, one who had served in the Evzone Company and the other who served in the Command Company of the Presidential Guard, I was really grateful to be afforded an interview with them.

-What’s an Evzone Soldier of Greece?
+What’s an Evzone Soldier?

 It’s important to say, here, that Evzones are not paid for their service.
 It is part of the nine month military service that all Greek males must undertake.
 Not everyone is selected to be an Evzone—and for this reason, it is an honour.
 More about that later.